kleguizamon/cocos-challenge/README.md

 > **Trading platform built with NestJS, TypeORM, and PostgreSQL**

-Complete broker/trading system that handles portfolio management, order execution, and real-time market data integration with professional-grade financial calculations.
+Broker/trading system that handles portfolio management, order execution, and market data integration with financial calculations.

 ## 📋 Table of Contents